-- ‘Black Hungarian’ — These guys start out black and eventually turn red.
-They’re 4″-6″ long and are mild with a smoky flavor.
+- ‘Black Hungarian’—These guys start out black and eventually turn red.
+They’re 4 to 6 inches long and are mild with a smoky flavor.
 The plant is extremely ornamental as the flowers bloom lavender and the green leaves have purple veins.

-- ‘Candlelight’ — These 1″, tapered fruits make a lovely container variety.
+- ‘Candlelight’—These 1-inch tapered fruits make a lovely container variety.
 They change color from green to yellow, then orange, and finally, to bright red when mature.
 Doubles as an ornamental.

-- ‘Doe Hill Golden Bell’ — This is a pre – 1900 heirloom that produces flattened, bright orange bell peppers.
-They make a wonderful salad pepper as the flavor is sweet and fruity.
+- ‘Doe Hill Golden Bell’—This is a pre-1900 heirloom that produces flattened, bright orange bell peppers.
+It makes a wonderful salad pepper, as the flavor is sweet and fruity.

-- ‘Doux D’Espagne’ (‘Spanish Mammouth’) — This is a pre – 1860s heirloom pepper.
-The fruit is 6″ – 7″ long, cone-shaped with sweet and flavorful.
-They’re terrific for salads or cooking.
+- ‘Doux D’Espagne’ (‘Spanish Mammouth’)—This is a pre-1860s heirloom pepper.
+The fruit is 6 to 7 inches long and is cone-shaped, sweet, and flavorful.
+It’s terrific for salads or cooking.

-- ‘Napoleon Sweet’ — These bells are 7″ – 8″ long and have a sweet, but mild flavor.
+- ‘Napoleon Sweet’—This bell is 7 to 8 inches long and has a sweet but mild flavor.
 It’s an early producer that steadily offers a tasty fruit until frost.

-- ‘Orange Bell’ — This is a big (3″ 1/2″ x 4″), thick-walled, sweet bell that ripens to orange.
+- ‘Orange Bell’—This is a big (3½ inches by 4 inches), thick-walled, sweet bell that ripens to orange.
 It’s a later-maturing variety, but the flavor is one of the very best among the orange bells.

-- ‘Orange Habanero’ — They may not be as intense as the infamous ‘Ghost’ pepper, but these are about 50 times hotter than a Jalapeño.
-Pretty hot.
+- ‘Orange Habanero’—This may not be as intense as the infamous ‘Ghost’ pepper, but it is about 50 times hotter than a jalapeño.
 The light green fruits end up wrinkled and a mature orange-red.

-- ‘Sweet Chinese Giant’ — These sweet peppers are 6″ by 4″ and change from green to brilliant red.
+- ‘Sweet Chinese Giant’—This sweet pepper is 6 inches by 4 inches and changes from green to brilliant red.
 It’s also an early producer.

 Heirloom Seed Companies